ThatGeoGuy/ENGO500/_posts/2014-04-02-using-lass-store-layout-creator.markdown

 ![Added a shelf!]({{ site.url }}/ENGO500/images/storeLayoutCreator/AddShelf.png)

 You will notice that a new panel, called an accordion, is added to the left section of the screen.
 This accordion can be opened and closed by a simple mouse-click.
-Accordions are used to keep the interface organized and accesible without the need for excessive scrolling.
+Accordions are used to keep the interface organized and accessible without the need for excessive scrolling.
 You will notice that the accordion contains a smaller accordion within it, called 'Shelf Attributes'.
 This is automatically generated with each shelf, so that you can give some characteristics to the shelf as a whole.

 Also within the left section, you will see that two new options have become available.
 The first, labelled 1, is the remove button.
 This allows you to remove whatever is currently selected from your store layout.
 In the screenshot above, clicking the remove button would remove 'Shelf 1' from your layout.